E3 2018 is here and it's scheduled full of games, even without a new Xbox or PlayStation

 Many of the 2.6 billion gamers around the world will be watching, as will the 15,000 excited fans who paid $249 each to attend the show.
 It's the second year in a row E3 is open to the public (before then, only industry insiders and press could attend).
 And while having so many fans in the Los Angeles Convention Center means there will probably be plenty of long lines to play new game demos -- and lots of people dressing up as their favorite game characters -- that's far from the main event.

 The real action happens before the "expo" floor opens, during the press-only media days.
-This year, everything starts Saturday, as Electronic Arts kicks off three days of nonstop announcements, with news from game makers Bethesda and Ubisoft, and console makers Sony, Microsoft and Nintendo.
+This year, everything started Saturday, as Electronic Arts kicked off three days of nonstop announcements, with news from game makers Bethesda and Ubisoft, and console makers Sony, Microsoft and Nintendo.

 On the console front, Microsoft said it's working on a new Xbox but didn't share any other details.
 Meanwhile, Sony said it's holding off on a new PlayStation console for a few more years to "prepare the next step."
 And Nintendo's hit Switch console just came out last year.